What Is a Birth Injury?

 - Infant cervical dystonia: This causes the muscles in the head and neck to contract involuntarily.
 Newborns may develop cervical dystonia if they suffer from a brain injury or a stroke.

-- Infant subconjunctival hemorrhage: This condition occurs when a blood vessel in the eye bursts, causing a red spot to appear in the eye.
+- Infant subconjunctival hemorrhage: When a blood vessel in the eye bursts, it can cause a red spot to appear in the eye.
 This condition is very common in infants and usually clears up without medical treatment.

 Signs and Symptoms of Birth Injuries